Walid-Ahmed/imageclassifierSuite/README.md

 ## Trainining Scripts

 When the training starts, it will show sample of images and print  statistics about the dataset.
+The training  script will stop automatically if the  validation accuracy is not improving after a patience number of epochs(default 50).
-After finishing, the following files are automatically saved to the "Results" folder
+After finishing training, the following files are automatically saved to the "Results" folder.

  1. Loss and accuracy curves